Author Perspectives

 Steve Wise B.Env.Des RBI MPhotogIII

-As co-author of the Planetary Health & Nursing Chapters (featuring his collaborative fine art narrative portraits), my hope is that this handbook will assist health educators and clinical staff to build effective strategies to tackle and manage the inevitable uncertainty that comes with these roles.
+As co-author of the Planetary Health & Nursing Chapters (featuring my collaborative fine art narrative portraits), I hope that this handbook will assist health educators and clinical staff to build effective strategies to tackle and manage the inevitable uncertainty that comes with these roles.

 I hope that those who read this book will gain insight into authentic, practical and engaging peer-peer learning strategies which can assist in the preparation of students to gain confidence in identifying, navigating and managing uncertainty in their everyday practice.
 I am passionate about learning from others and being involved in the writing of this book has provided a perfect opportunity to learn about interprofessional approaches to supporting learners develop ways to navigate uncertainty.
 Caroline co-authored the Radiation Therapy chapter and reviewed the Physiotherapy chapter.